janus-ssp/janus/README.md

 janus-ssp
 =========

 JANUS is a fully featured metadata registration administration module build on top of simpleSAMLphp.

-See the file LICENCE for the licence conditions.
+Note that Janus is being developed on linux/osx and might not work on windows due to the use of softlinks (amongst others).

 For discussing this project a mailinglist is available at https://list.surfnet.nl/mailman/listinfo/janus

 Installation
 ============

-JANUS is a module for simpleSAMLphp.

-Note: Janus is developed on unix based systems and might not work on windows due to the use of softlinks (amongs others)

 To set up JANUS you need to do the following:

-  * Set up a working copy of simpleSAMLphp >= 1.7.0
-  * Set up an authentication source
+* [Set up a working copy of simpleSAMLphp >= 1.7.0 and set up an set up a authentication source](http://simplesamlphp.org/docs/).
+For instructions on how to set up a working copy of simpleSAMLphp and how to * [Obtain JANUS](#Obtaining Janus)
-  * Download JANUS -> See Obtaining Janus
 * Set up database
 * Configure JANUS

-For instructions on how to set up a working copy of simpleSAMLphp and how to set up a authentication source, please refer to http://simplesamlphp.org/docs/
+- Create a working database
+ - Go to the install page: ``{urltoyoursimplesamlphp}/module.php/janus/install/``

-Then you should get the desired version of JANUS and instlal it as a module for your simpleSAMLphp installation and copy the configuration file template to the simpleSAMLphp configuration directory.
+ - Copy the configuration file template to the simpleSAMLphp configuration directory
+ - Configure caching dirs see: [Cache configuration](#Cache configuration)
+ - Create/Configure caching dirs see: [Cache configuration](#Cache configuration)
+ - Configure caching dirs see: [Cache configuration](#Cache configuratio)

 Now you should have a working installation of JANUS.
 For a more detailed introduction to JANUS and the configuration please go to